 Salary Prospects for Different Fire Department Ranks

-There is a very rough average nationally that places a firefighter’s salary at around $40,000 per year, with lieutenants earning around $55,000, captains $60,000 and fire chiefs $70,000.
-This big jump in pay, along with other financial benefits is a big incentive for firefighters to try for a promotion when the time comes.
+There is a very rough average nationally that places a firefighter’s salary at around $52,500 per year (or $25.24 per hour), with lieutenants earning around $55,000+, captains $60,000+ and fire chiefs $70,000+.
+This big jump in pay, along with other financial benefits is a big incentive for firefighters to try for a promotion when they have enough time on the job.

 Don’t forget that these figures can vary greatly between states.
 Some of the poorer states like Alabama and West Virginia don’t offer so much while big metropolitan departments in New York and California will pay considerably more.
 There may also be different jumps in pay in different departments.

-This means variations in pay, expectations for the job and the amount of time you have to spend in one role before you are eligible for promotion.
+This means variations in pay, expectations for each position, and the amount of time you need to have on the job before you can get hired.

-That is why it is important to focus on the structure of your local department.
-What are the prospects and different ranks in the department where you will make your living?
-How many firefighters are employed there and how long do you have to be a probationary firefighter or qualified firefighter before progressing further?
+That is why it is important to learn the ranks and structure of your local department.
+What are the opportunities and different ranks in the department where you will make your living?
+How many firefighters are employed there and how long do you have to be a probationary firefighter before progressing further?